bertt/mapbox-vector-tile-cs/README.md

 2] SkiaSharp Forms Sample

 SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on Google's Skia Graphics Library.
-The samples folder contains a simple console application that reads a vector tile from a file and draws the geometries using SkiaSharp.
+The samples folder contains a simple GUI application that reads a vector tile from a file and draws the geometries using SkiaSharp.

 ## Benchmarking